antonkomarev/talks/PITCHME.md

 ---

-Laravel Love using in applications  для того чтобы пользователи приложения могли выражать эмоции относительно контента который они видят.
+Laravel Love using in applications to let people express their reaction about the content.

+There are many different implementations in modern applications:

+- Github Reactions
+- Facebook Reactions
+- YouTube Likes
+- and many others

 ---